2025 Mathical Winners Announced

 Meet the members of the 2026 Mathical Book Prize Selection Panel.

-Who: Classroom teachers in the U.S., Grades PreK-8 When: September-December 2025 What: Free resources for all registrants including: Why: For the joy of reading & math Readathon Resources
+Who: Classroom teachers in the U.S., Grades PreK-8 When: September-December 2025 What: Free resources for all registrants including: Why: For the joy of reading & math Fall 2025 Readathon Resources

 The Guru Krupa Foundation returns as a sponsor of the Mathical Collection Development Awards in 2025-26.